ComCatLab/welcome-guide/docs/sources/onboarding/local_setup.md

         Check out the software page for information about each package.

-7. Edit your `.zshrc` file to configure your shell environment using `vim`.
+7. Using a text editor of your choice (e.g., `vim`, `nano`, or `emacs`), edit your `.zshrc` file to configure your shell environment.

     ```shell
     cd ~/
     vim .zshrc
     ```

-    Your `.zshrc` file is a start-up file-it is run every time a new interactive non-login shell is launched.
-Generally, every time you open a terminal window, you will be launching an interactive non-login shell.
+    Your `.zshrc` file is run every time a new interactive non-login shell is launched.
+(Generally, every time you open a terminal window, you will be launching an interactive non-login shell.)

     !!!
 Tip

-        Type `vimtutor` into your terminal to launch the vim tutorial!
+        Type `vimtutor` into your terminal to launch the `vim` tutorial!

 8. Add the following lines to your `.zshrc` file: